 War made the rest of us insane, but it made her cold.
 She looks like a woman carved from ice.
 The book falls on the floor and her booted foot cracks the spine, shatters the brittle holograph pages.
 The shifting images freeze and grow dull as the light in them winks out.

 'This is not a children's story, Malak,' she says.
 'This is real.'

-I'm not the one that packed that book, when we left for the wars, I remind her.
+I'm not the one that packed that book when we left for the wars, I remind her.
 You did.

 But she's not that woman anymore.
 Any more than I am the man who gave it to her.
 Our youthful plans, petty rebellions, dreams of heroism burned away in the crucible of the Mandalorian Wars.
-What are left are ashes and the truth.
+What is left are ashes and the truth.
 The real truth.
 Power.
 And there is a freedom in that.
 The darkness is as sweet as her kisses were, once.